RomanTsisyk/CoordinatorX/README.md

 }
 ```

-## Important details
+## 🔔 Important details

 ### What is Coordinator protocol

-Mainly Coordinator protocol contains:
+Coordinator protocol contains:

-`var initialRoute: Route` from which route Flow should be started.
+`var initialRoute: Route` from which route a Flow should be started.

-`func prepareTransition(for route: RouteType) -> TransitionType` notify Coordinator in which way the view should be appeared.
+`func prepareTransition(for route: RouteType) -> TransitionType` notify Coordinator how to show a view for route.

 `func prepareView(for route: RouteType, router: any Router<RouteType>) -> some View` prepare View to be showed.